A study on random permutation graphs: Asymptotic distribution of the degree of mid-node

-The purpose of this section is to prove that the mid-node\footnote{We will write $n/2$ instead of $\lfloor n /2 \rfloor$ as our results are mostly asymptotic.
-In non-asymptotic cases, let us assume that we are taking $n$ even, and that otherwise we would have the floor function somewhere around.} $n/2$ satisfies a central limit theorem.
-The result we prove was Theorem 3.4 in a recent work proven in \cite{BM:2017}.
-But we believe that our treatment is much elementary and has a little bit more probabilistic flavour.
-One other advantage is that it extends to other nodes as we shall see in next section
+Let $\mc{G}_n$ be a random permutation graph on $n$ vertices.
+The purpose of this section is to prove that the mid-node in $\mc{G}_n$ satisfies a central limit theorem.
+In order to avoid expressions involving the floor function, we assume here that $n$ is even.
+Our result in this section was also proven in \cite{BM:2017}, Theorem 3.4 in cited paper.
+However, we believe that our treatment is much elementary and has a more probabilistic flavour.
+One other advantage is that our approach extends to other nodes as we shall see in Section \ref{sec:degothnod}.

+\begin{theorem} Let $\mc{G}_n$ be a random permutation graph on $n$ vertices.
+Then, the degree $d(n/2)$ of the mid-vertex satisfies